Persal History, Family Crest & Coats of Arms

 Important Dates for the Persal family

 This web page shows only a small excerpt of our Persal research.
-Another 187 words (13 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1676, 1634, 1633, 1702, 1633, 1696, 1653, 1670, 1795 and 1856 are included under the topic Early Persal History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1676, 1634, 1633, 1702, 1633, 1696, 1653, 1670, 1795 and 1856 are included under the topic Early Persal History in all our PDF Extended History products and printed products wherever possible.

 Persal Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Persal include Pearsall, Pershall, Persall, Parsil, Parcell, Parcel and many more.